 For mountain biking and inline skating, the best sports glasses offer ideal protection against air flow, UV rays, insects and small rocks.
-Everyday glasses are generally completely unsuitable for this purpose because they pinch, slip and break in the event of a fall.
-Also important: properly adjusted sports glasses.
+Everyday eyeglasses are generally completely unsuitable for this purpose because they pinch, slip and break in the event of a fall.
+Also important: Properly adjusted sports glasses.
 The earpieces should not pinch under the helmet.
-Eyeglass lenses should provide UV protection and should have a contrast-enhancing tint.
+Spectacle lenses should provide UV protection and should have a contrast-enhancing tint.

 Even little tykes need them: Children need the same vision support and protection as adults when they swim, ski and play.
 In fact, children’s eyes are considerably more sensitive.